-A "deflator", is a statistical tool used to revalue current dollar values to constant dollar values; that is the value of the reference period.
-The adjustment removes the impact of inflation and facilitates a more accurate comparison of value data in different time periods.
-Deflators, such as the PPI, are used to revalue goods and services at the prices of the reference period/base period.
+A "deflator", is a statistical tool used to convert current dollars into inflation adjusted dollars in order to obtain volume estimates.
+Deflators, such as the PPI, are used to revalue goods and services at the prices of the reference period.